timmyb824/todo_app/README.md

 ## Notes

-In addition to the todo application there is also a seperate admin page created that shows some basic stats about users and lists.
+In addition to the todo web application there is also a seperate admin page created that shows some basic stats about users and lists.
 There is also the ability to delete a user and all their lists.
 Login for this page can be accessed at /admin.